 Ten years of directing television followed, including directing the first series of ground-breaking programmes Peep Show and Derren Brown (both BAFTA winning).
 2012 saw a return to feature films, directing an Irvine Welsh written comedy The Magnificent Eleven.
 The ambitious werewolf western Blood Moon followed in 2015, set in Colorado in 1887 but filmed in Kent (the US audience were convinced and bought into it as home-grown product!).

 Most recently, in 2018, I co-wrote, produced and directed rock and roll road movie Burning Men.
 The idea for the script actually goes back ten years or so.
 I was out walking, with co-writer Neil Spencer, on Hampstead Heath, and we were talking about potentially writing another feature film script (we had written all the short films together and Bollywood Queen).
 I love all types of movie genres, but making a road movie had always appealed to me, given that so few are made in the UK.
 I can't resist a challenge.
 We talked about all the road movies we admired – Badlands, Easy Rider, Kings of the Road, Near Dark and we got excited about the possibilities, and it just snowballed from there.
 Burning Men was released in the UK in March 2019.

-I continue to write and develop film and TV ideas in 2021/22 and plan to make another feature in 2022.
+I continue to write and develop film and TV ideas into 2022.